-- If possible, attempt to visit the office and check the office door for a posting/notice.
+- If possible, attempt to visit the office and check the office door for a posting of notice.

 - Submit a written request to the physician at the office mailing address.
-Even though the office may be closed, they may still be receiving mail there.
-Your request must include particular information, as set forth in Indiana Code 16-39-1-4.
+Even though the office may be closed, the physician may still be receiving mail there.
+Your request must include particular information, as set forth in IC 16-39-1-4.
 Requests for medical records must be in writing in order to be valid.
 Therefore, this step must be followed.

-If above attempts are unsuccessful, consider the following options:
+If the above attempts are unsuccessful, consider the following options:

-- Telephone Book – Search for contact information for the physician in the community where he/she practiced
+- Telephone Book.
+Search for contact information for the physician in the community where he or she practiced.

-- Physician's employer if it was a large group or hospital system – They may have taken possession of the records.
+- Physician's employer, if it was a large group or hospital system.
+It may have taken possession of the records.

-- Court dockets – If the physician has had legal activity, he/she may have an attorney representing him/her.
+- Court dockets.
+If the physician has had legal activity, an attorney may be representing the physician.